millerthegorilla/artisan_scripts/README.md

 I run the production install on a raspberry pi 4b with 8gb of RAM, running fedora coreos (currently).
 I have a user created with /sbin/nologin shell, and with lingering enabled (`loginctl --enable-linger $USERNAME`).
 I have secured ssh `https://www.redhat.com/sysadmin/eight-ways-secure-ssh`.
 I also have installed fail2ban, and have set the firewall to be as restrictive as possible, and have disabled any services that I don't need.

-With the immutable file system of coreos, and the rootless configuration of podman, the server should be quite secure.
+With the immutable file system of coreos, and the rootless configuration of podman, the server should theoretically be quite secure.

 I run the development install inside a gnome-boxes VM.
 This allows me to restart the host if necessary, without restarting the machine.